xamfoo/blazer-react/package/README.md

 # blazer-react

 Add-on for Blaze based on Facebook's React.
+Works well with your existing Meteor applications that use Blaze.

 This allows you to: